How to open a bank account in Spain as a British citizen? Full guide for 2024

 Account types: Both personal and business customers can open a Wise multi-currency account with no minimum balance or monthly fees to pay.
 You just pay a low, transparent fee for the services you use.

-Eligibility: Wise offers accounts to customers in the UK and a broad range of countries - simply use your UK proof of address to get your account open and access EUR bank details to get paid fee free, hold a EUR balance and spend with your card.
+Eligibility: Wise offers accounts to customers in the UK and a broad range of countries - simply use your UK proof of address to get your account open and access EUR bank details to get paid with no Wise fee, hold a EUR balance and spend with your card.

 How to open an account with Wise